janplet/Miniature-Mobile-Robot-Detection/README.md

 # Miniature-Mobile-Robot-Detection-using-an-Ultra-Low-Resolution-Time-of-Flight-Sensor

-Source files for ToF paper: Miniature Mobile Robot Detection using an Ultra-Low Resolution Time-of-Flight Sensor
+Source files for ToF paper: Miniature Mobile Robot Detection using an Ultra-Low Resolution Time-of-Flight Sensor.
+All the files are modified to run with the Arduino platform.

 The Inference file contains the EdgeImpulse platform library with the best selected model for robot classification.